Blog>Ideas>Inspiring conservatory ideas

 Small conservatory ideas

-Turning your small conservatory into a natural sanctuary is a great use of space.
-Neutral woods and potted plants work well together, leaving you to inject colour with accessories like accent chairs, floor lamps and cottage-style cushions.
+Conservatory ideas for small spaces include using slimline furniture and potted plants that work well together, leaving you to inject colour with accessories such as accent chairs, floor lamps, and cushions.
 Perfect for enjoying a Sunday afternoon reading or taking a restorative nap while rain patters on the rooftop.

 Space saving conservatory ideas

-Whether you turn your small conservatory into a kitchen, dining room, reading nook, home-garden or zen retreat, there are several space-saving designs that can help make the most of your space.
-Think stackable coffee tables, fitted pantry shelves, L-shaped window benches and foldaway furniture.
-Finish the look with decorative cushions, throws and plants.
+Whether you turn your small conservatory into a kitchen, dining room, reading nook, home garden, or zen retreat, there are several space-saving designs that can help make the most of your space.
+Think stackable coffee tables, fitted pantry shelves, L-shaped window benches, and foldaway furniture.
+Finish the look with decorative cushions, throws, and plants.

 Built-in storage and corner shelves keep your conservatory floor clutter-free and roomy.
 Pick a rug for the perfect finish and get ready to enjoy a minimalist environment.